 Since she has been home with the 4 munchkins all day I do not have down time.
 I may occasionally do some parenting from the couch (whatever my particular energy level will allow).

-Jump to 8:00 and the kids go into their room to read, or play, or watch a movie, etc.
+Jump to 9:30 and the kids go into their rooms.

 I have gone through various phases whilst blogging: